-The original origins of the Bulls we see today can be traced back to the 1970’s with the Bankstown Central club who won 5 premierships from 1977 to 1983.
+The original origins of the Bankstown Bulls we see today can be traced back to the 1970’s with the Bankstown Central club who won 5 premierships from 1977 to 1983.
 The Red, Black and White colours of the Cougars and now Bulls were the colours of Bankstown Central.
-The Encouragement Award at the Bulls is named in honour of Tom Tasker who coached Bankstown Central to their maiden premiership in 1977.
+The Encouragement Award at the Bulls is named in honour of Tom Tasker who coached Central to their maiden premiership in 1977.

 Bankstown City won 5 premierships from 1984 to 1997 in ages 8, 9, 11, 16 and C Grade.
 Their first title was won in 1984 in M Grade under the coaching of Peter Byrnes and captaincy of Maniel Byrnes.

-Bankstown Collegians was a new club formed in 1981 breaking away from Milperra Colts fielding teams in B Grade (open age), D Grade (u17) and E Grade (u16).
-Collegians won their first competition in 1982 defeating Punchbowl 25-0 in the F Grade (u15) Grand Final under the coaching of Wayne Dewberry and captaincy of Mark Vella.
+Bankstown Catholic Collegians was a new club formed by Peter Wagstaff with the support of Bankstown Catholic Club in 1981 breaking away from De La Salle fielding one team in E Grade (u16).
+Collegians was boosted in 1982 with teams breaking away from Milperra Colts and won their first competition in 1982 defeating Punchbowl 25-0 in the F Grade (u15) Grand Final under the coaching of Wayne Dewberry and captaincy of Mark Vella.
 All up they won 10 competitions across various age groups from under 8's to A/Grade.
-In 1986, Bankstown Collegians won the International Club Championship for the first and only time.
+In 1986, Bankstown Collegians won the International Club Championship.

-The Cougars inaugural season was in 1998 with the club fielding nine sides and took out the under 19's title defeating St Johns 16-4 with Craig McLeod as coach and Elie Georges as captain.
+The merger between Bankstown Catholic Collegians and Bankstown City happened at the end of the 1997 season with the club to be known as Bankstown Juniors.
+The club fielded 9 sides in 1998 and took out the under 19's title defeating St Johns 16-4 with Craig McLeod as coach and Elie Georges as captain.
 Such was the success of the Collegians and City merger that inaugural Cougars Secretary Ray Farah took out the CBDJRL Club Secretary of the Year and the Bulls Junior Player of the Year is named in his honour.

 In 2004, the Cougars affiliated themselves with the Sydney Bulls who played in the competition that is now known as the Ron Massey Cup.
 As a result of the partnership the junior club became known as the Bankstown Bulls.

 Junior League Grand Final days were successfully held at Ruse Park in 2009, 2010 and 2011.
 In 2011, the Bulls won their first Sydney Combined Competition (SCC) when the under 17’s side coached by Danny Safetly defeated the St George Dragons 24-14.

 On five occasions the Bulls have won three premierships in the one season accomplishing the feats in 1999, 2005, 2013, 2015 and 2016.
-Remarkably in 2015 both under 19’s sides won their respective SCC grand finals an achievement that has never been before and won’t be achieved for a long time to come.
+Remarkably in 2015 both under 19’s sides won their respective SCC grand finals an achievement that has never been before and won’t be achieved for a long time to come

 After humble beginnings the Bankstown Bulls strives to be the most professional and friendly club giving people from all walks of life the opportunity to be part of game, the local area and make new life-long friends.

-BULLS LIFE MEMBERS
+BANKSTOWN BULLS JRLFC LIFE MEMBERS

 Anthony Samuel (2012)